GSA/digitalgov.gov/content/post/2014-10-23-web-design-changes-let-the-metrics-be-your-guide.md

 date: 2014-10-23 12:42:56 -0400
 title: 'Web Design Changes?
 Let the Metrics be Your Guide'
 summary: 'On September 6, 2013 at 11\:27 p.m., EDT., viewers tuned in through the Internet to watch NASA launch its Lunar Atmosphere and Dust Environment Explorer (LADEE) spacecraft.
 As viewers logged onto the website, something unusual happened.
-For the first time, metrics indicated that NASA.gov&rsquo;s mobile users outpaced their desktop users.
+For the first time, metrics indicated that NASA.gov’smobile users outpaced their desktop users.
 93 percent of their viewers'
 authors: [byrhonda-lyons]
 categories:
   - Content